 - Soybean oilcake containerized export volumes grew strongly between 2010 and 2019, but this growth was interrupted by the COVID pandemic.
-However, export growth resumed in the fourth quarter of 2022 and has continued in 2023. - The soybean oilcake containerized export volume skyrocketed almost 2.5% month-on-month in November 2023 in large part due to an increase in containerization from 13% in October to an exceptionally high 24% in November.
-Containerization will likely drop to the pre-pandemic rates of 15% within several months. - Due primarily to the projected decline in containerization, containerized export volumes will likely decline month-on-month through September 2024 before an expected recovery caused to a great extent by seasonal factors in the fourth quarter of 2024.
+However, export growth resumed in the fourth quarter of 2022 and continued in 2023. - Soybean oilcake containerized exports surged almost 2.5 times in November 2023 compared to October in large part due to an increase in containerization.
+Exports declined 25% in December, as containerization fell.
+Containerization will likely decline further, to the pre-pandemic rates of 15%, within several months. - Due primarily to the projected decline in containerization, containerized export volumes will likely decline month-on-month through September 2024 before an expected recovery caused largely by seasonal factors in the fourth quarter of 2024.